Learn to make toasted coconut with this easy tutorial. These coconut flakes are a delicious addition to your desserts or breakfast foods.

 - Allow the toasted coconut to cool before using.

 Store these coconut flakes in an airtight container such as a glass jar.
-They should stay fresh for about a month.
+It should stay fresh for about a month.

-There are many uses!
+There are many uses for toasted coconut!
 It’s wonderful in granola, energy bites, cookies, or sprinkled on top of ice cream.
 You can even make vegan coconut bacon, which is basically seasoned coconut that has been toasted.

 Disclosure: This post contains affiliate links.